allegory-software/allegory-sdk/lua/mdbx_query_impl.md

 be checked row by row later, never used to drive a seek.
 (See the deep dive below on how "fact" relates to "condition".)

-**8. Cursor choice / access planning** — the actual "planner" This is the core of the module.
-For each table member, it looks only at the conditions that mention *that one member and nothing else*, and
+**Cursor choice / access planning** — the actual "planner" This is the core of the module.
+For each table source, it looks only at the conditions that mention *that one source and nothing else*, and
 asks: how many leading columns of some key (the primary key, or an available index) does an equality condition pin down exactly?
 Can the next column after that be narrowed by a range, a prefix, or a membership list?
-That answer — which key, how many leading columns are pinned, what (if anything) bounds the next one — *is* the plan for scanning that member.
+That answer — which key, how many leading columns are pinned, what (if anything) bounds the next one — *is* the plan for scanning that source.
 Everything not covered by the chosen key becomes a "residual" row check, run after the row is fetched.
 There's one extra rule: if there's a `limit()` and the scan's natural order already matches `order_by()`, that ordered scan can beat a filter-driven plan, because stopping early after N rows in the right order can be cheaper than filtering everything then sorting and truncating it.

-This stage also decides join order: a member can only start scanning once every member its `on_expr` reads from has already been scheduled (a dependency sort — cycles are a compile error), and it records whether the resulting overall scan order happens to already satisfy `order_by()`/`group()`/`distinct()`, so later stages know whether they can skip materializing everything just to sort or dedupe it.
+This stage also decides join order: a source can only start scanning once every source its `on_expr` reads from has already been scheduled (a dependency sort — cycles are a compile error), and it records whether the resulting overall scan order happens to already satisfy `order_by()`/`group()`/`distinct()`, so later stages know whether they can skip materializing everything just to sort or dedupe it.

-Why no cost model here either: picking "the best" index in general needs row-count estimates.
+Why no cost model here: picking "the best" index in general needs row-count estimates.
 This code sidesteps that by using a purely structural ranking — more pinned/narrowed key columns wins, ties broken by fact kind.
 It can't be "wrong" in the sense of returning bad rows, only "not optimal" in the sense a cost-based planner might do better on skewed data.

-**9. Executor construction** (still compile time)
+**Executor construction** (still compile time)
 Each chosen access plan gets turned into a reusable "opener" — a closure factory that, when called, opens real MDBX cursors and hands back `run()`/`close()` functions.
 Built once per compiled relation, not once